danielmichaels/tars.run/README.md

-# Short Links
+# Tars.Run

 A simple short link application backend written in Go.
 This is exists solely for learning and personal purposes only.

+This application can be run as an API backend, or as a standalone web application.

 ## Installation

-The prod version runs in a single docker container and is deployed to my personal CapRover instance.
+The prod version runs in a single docker container with a dependency on [Litestream](https://litestream.io).

 In order to use this project's Dockerfile, you'll need to understand how to use [Litestream](https://litestream.io) and fill out the appropriate environment variables.